Jump to:

 Patho-anatomy/physiology

 Regardless of the etiology, compression fractures occur when the load on the bone exceeds the vertebral body’s strength to withstand excessive stress.
-Strength of the vertebral body is largely dependent upon the strength of its trabecular bone.
+The strength of the vertebral body is largely dependent upon the strength of its trabecular bone.
 The majority of axial force absorbed by the vertebral body is transmitted through the trabecular bone.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)